 The most common degrons are the D-box and the KEN-box.
-The D-box was firstly identified in cyclinB[16], and is characterized by RxxLxxxN.
+The D-box was firstly identified in cyclin-B [16], and is characterized by RxxLxxxN.
 A D-box is found in substrates for APC/CCdc20 and for APC/CCdh.
 The KEN box is recognized by APC/CCdh1, characterized by KENxxxN [18].